 That second half of the season Benitez seemed to let the shackles off with Liverpool blitzing teams.
 Real Madrid were thrashed 4-0 at Anfield.
 Another highlight of course putting four past Manchester United at Old Trafford.
 Torres with his blistering accelerating pace was scoring goals for fun with Alonso and Gerrard running the midfield.
 Yet Manchester United witheld under pressure to win another title.

-Looking at the fixtures there are three home games from later November to December against Fulham, West Ham, and Hull that Liverpool could only draw.
+Looking at the fixtures there are three home games from late November to December against Fulham, West Ham, and Hull that Liverpool could only draw.
 If Liverpool had lost one of them but won the other two would have won on goal difference.
 However ifs do not win things.

 With David Moores selling the club to Hicks and Gillett it was to be a downturn for Liverpool as the two cowboys saddled the club with a massive debt in order to purchase the club.
 As a result Liverpool were in a mess with Benitez frustrated in his plans to obtain the players required.